nathanjonjon/live-stream-chat-interactions-explorer/README.md

 # Live Stream Chat Interactions Explorer

-This is an AI tool that helps users fetch chat logs and find interactions during a live stream.
+This is an AI tool that helps users fetch chat logs and find interactions in a live stream.
 Currently, it supports 2 sources, Twitch and Youtube, using `LDA` for topic modeling and `AWS Transcribe` for converting audio clips to texts as quries to infer the model.

 ## Project Structure